 UK Stewardship Code

 Our document, Environmental, Social and Governance Policy sets out our approach to ownership and the governance of companies in which we invest.
-This statement develops on that global policy, detailing our compliance with the UK Stewardship Code.
+This statement develops on that global policy, detailing our compliance with Stewardship Codes.

 The UK and Other Stewardship Codes

 Schroders fully supports the UK Stewardship Code and complies with all its principles.
 Although the Code is focused on the UK, it sets a standard for stewardship and engagement for non-UK equity investments and we seek to apply the same principles globally, taking into account local practice and law.
-We also comply with the EFAMA Stewardship Code.
 We acknowledge the emergence of Stewardship Codes in other jurisdictions in which we invest.
 We keep these under review and look to this document to be our response to other such Codes.
-The exception to this is Schroder Investment Management (Japan) who have their own statement covering locally managed funds, but operate using similar processes.
+The exceptions to this are Schroder Investment Management (Japan) and Schroder Investment Management (Australia) who have their own statements covering locally managed funds that comply with local regulations, but operate using similar principles.

 Principle 1: Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities

 At Schroders we see ourselves as long-term stewards of our clients’ capital and this philosophy naturally leads us to focus on the long-term prospects for the companies in which we invest.
 Schroders manages client assets with the objective of generating returns consistent with clients’ objectives.
 It is therefore central to our investment process to consider each company's ability to create, sustain and protect value.
 We believe that analysing a company’s exposure to, and management of, Environmental, Social and Governance (ESG) factors, in addition to traditional financial analysis, will enhance our understanding of a company’s fair value and its ability to deliver long-term sustainable returns.